Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Quench dynamics

 \section{Quench dynamics}

-Although in previous sections we have investigated the parent Hamiltonians corresponding to a time-dependent Jastrow ansatz, it is worth discussing the quench limit where some parameter(s) in the Hamiltonian change from one value to another suddenly.
-For the sake of illustration, we shall discuss the quench logarithmic CS model and LL model.
-A similar analysis is also applicable to the generalized hyperbolic model and the hyperbolic-logarithmic model.
+Although in previous sections, we have investigated the parent Hamiltonians corresponding to the TDJA, it is worth discussing the quench limit where some parameter(s) in the Hamiltonian change from one value to another suddenly.
+For the sake of illustration, we consider interaction quenches in the logarithmic CS model and the LL model by specifying the functional forms of $b(t)$ or $\eta(t)$.
+A similar analysis is also applicable to the hyperbolic model and the logarithmic hyperbolic model.

-As we have discussed in Sec.~\ref{sec:Imposing-Hermicitiy}, the Ermakov equation~(\ref{eq:Ermakov}) is a second-order nonlinear differential equation and we only impose $b(0)=1$ and $\dot{b}(0)$ is not specified.
-If we further impose the initial condition